 • Schedule - The JPB revised its Master Project Schedule (MPS) in June 2021 to reflect a Required Completion Date (RCD) of September 26, 2024, based on the results of the FTA's December 2020 Risk Refresh.
 The PCEP team, in the course of negotiating the global settlement with BBII, received, reviewed, and accepted BBII's re-baselined schedule for the remaining Electrification contract work.
 The JPB is revising its Master Project Schedule (MPS), as part of its schedule scrub, to incorporate information from BBII's re-baselined schedule and other project schedule details and is expected to present this updated MPS as part of its Recovery Plan.
 The JPB did not formally adopt a re-baselined schedule for project completion at its December 6 Special Meeting; however, the \$2.44 billion budget adopted by the board is premised on completing the project by September 2024.
-JPB is currently forecasting commencement of Revenue Service with its new EMUs between April 2 and July 1, 2024.
+The JPB proposed a new Required Completion Date of December 31, 2024 in the Recovery Plan submitted to the FTA on April 1, 2022.
+JPB is currently forecasting commencement of Revenue Service with its new EMUs between April 1 and July 1, 2024.

 Cost - The FFGA budget is \$1.931 billion in year of expenditure (YOE) dollars.
 The JPB revised its budget for the PCEP to \$2.264 billion in June 2021 based on the results of the FTA's December 2020 Risk Refresh.
 This represented an increase of \$333 million from the FFGA budget.
 The JPB completed a "budget scrub" in conjunction with the conclusion of global settlement negotiations with BBII.
 Based on the results of the global settlement with BBII and its budget scrub, the JPB, developed a revised budget of \$2.44 billion.
 The JPB approved this revised budget at its Special Meeting on December 6, 2021.
 This new budget reflects an additional increase of \$176 million from the post-risk refresh budget and a total increase of \$509 million from the FFGA budget.
+The JPB's revised budget, for FTA reporting purposes (excluding pre-Project Development costs) is \$2,393,109,098.